curtischen03/BerkeleyWPC/README.md

 # Bugs and To Do

-On mobile, shrinked navbar elements do not work properly Tab name is mantine next.js template
+On mobile, shrinked navbar elements do not work properly<br>
+Tab name is mantine next.js template<br>
-Home button will go to roster but navbar remains on home Make logo bigger
+Home button will go to roster but navbar remains on home<br>
+Make logo bigger